jqdq/jqdq/README.md

   - ❤❤ Laravel
   - ❤❤ Symfony
   - ❤❤ C#
-  - ❤ Native JavaScript
+  - ❤❤ Native JavaScript
+  - ❤❤ HTML
-  - ❤ HTML/CSS (i know my bootstrap)
+  - ❤ CSS (i know my bootstrap)
+  - ❤ jQuery

 <!--
 **PogromcaPapai/PogromcaPapai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.